melissabonillasellanes/BaSP-A2022-Etapa-1/README.md

 ## Week 04
 It consists of replicating the landing page of the full week 01 screenflow using Flexbox as the main tool for creating a Responsive Design following the concept of Mobile First.

+## Week 05
+Considering the comments provided by the tutors, improve what was delivered in weekly problem 4 by implementing what was corrected.
+Do JavaScript exercises on the following topics: Variables and Operators, Strings, Arrays, If Else, For and Functions.